 Are Real Money Online Casinos Legal in South Carolina?

-Let’s get the big question out of the way: Are online casinos legal here?
-Well, the answer’s pretty simple: nope.
-South Carolina hasn’t legalized online casino gambling.
-That means you can’t fire up your phone and play:
+No, South Carolina hasn’t legalized online casino gambling.
+That means you can’t use your phone to play:

 - Slots